Self Service: Manage Software on University Mac Devices

 1. Select Log In from the bottom left corner of Self Service.

-2. A login screen (as shown below) will open.
-Sign in using your full University of Minnesota email address and password.
+2. A Sign in screen will open.
+Enter your full University of Minnesota email address and click Next.

 Self Service log-in screen.
 There is a text entry field with the instructions "Enter InternetID@umn.edu" and a "Next" button.